Klonimus Kalman Epstein: Biography

 Epstein went on to become the most favored of Elimelech's students, also acting as the rabbi's personal "shamash" (assistant).
 In recognition of Epstein's aptitude, Elimelech sent him, in 1785, to assume the Chassidic leadership of Krakow.

 Upon his arrival in Krakow, Epstein was met with great opposition by the misnagdim, opponents of the Chassidic movement, but eventually they came to respect him.
 His reputation as a holy leader began to grow throughout Western Galicia, and Jews began visiting him over far distances to seek his counsel and guidance and to receive his blessings.
 Epstein managed to raise the profile of Chassidut throughout Western Galicia, and became a friend of Yitzchak Halevi.
 During a visit to Lizhensk, Elimelech, who was close to death, requested that Epstein succeed him and assume the mantle of leadership in the city of Lizhensk, which he declined.

 Among Epstein's contemporaries as leading students of Elimelech were the Chozeh of Lublin, the Maggid of Kozhnitz, Rebbe Menachem Mendel of Rimanov and the Apta Rebbe.
 Epstein referred to all of them as "Rebbe," as he called all of the Chassidic leaders of his generation, as a mark of respect.

 Toward the end of his life, Epstein instructed his younger son Aharon to gather together all of his writings and sermons, which was later published as the sefer Maor Vashemesh - the title by which he later became known.
 The kabbalistic commentary of the Maor Vashemesh is still studied by Chassidic and non-Chassidic Jews today, and some Chassidic leaders have referred to the Maor Vashemesh as the "Shulchan Aruch" of Chassidut.
 Epstein died on the second day of Rosh Chodesh Tamuz in 1825 at the age of 72.

 Family

 Epstein and his wife had two sons and several daughters.
-His younger son Aharon became the Rebbe of the Krakow community when his father died and became known as "Reb Oron" after the Oron Hakodesh (Holy Ark).
+His younger son Aharon became the Rebbe of the Krakow community when his father died and became known as "Reb Oron".
 His older son Yosef Baruch became known as the "Guhter Yid" (the Good Jew) or the "miracle worker of Neustadt."
 His great-great grandson was Rabbi Kalonymus Kalman Shapira of Piaseczna.